Jepjur/C-Sharp-Projects/README.md

 # JavaProjects
-A collection of small java programs
+A collection of small c# programs